lokedhs/array/README.md

 ## Web client

 The application also compiles to Javascript and it's possible to run it in a browser.
-Note that a lot of functionality is missing from the Javascript version.
-For example, the standard library cannot be loaded.
+Note that some functionality is missing from the Javascript version.
+For example, network and file operations are currently not implemented.

 ### Online demo